 On May 20, 1966, Anna Frances Leatherwood (she went by Frances) had left her abusive husband yet again.
-She was planning on spending the night with her cousin, that is until her husband, Coy Winston Leatherwood showed up and managed to talk her into coming home.
+She was planning on spending the night with her cousin, that is until her husband, Berlin Leatherwood showed up and managed to talk her into coming home.

 This wasn’t the first time he’d talked her into coming back, it seems that it was a pretty horrific pattern of behavior between them.
 I’m pretty sure that’s exactly why she’s missing as well.

 When Frances and Berlin returned to their marital residence that night, she was limping on a swollen and badly bruised leg.
 Her children were home, and they saw how badly she was injured.
 Her husband promised he’d take her to the doctor the next day.

 Conveniently the children left late that night, not knowing that this was the last time they would see their mother.
 I’m not sure who took the kids, can’t find anything about where they went that night or who they were with.

 The next day, Berlin claims that he took her to the doctor.
 He said he parked the car and then went to the waiting room inside the doctors’ office, but surprise, Frances never checked in.
 She also left her purse behind that day, which is definitely an odd thing for a woman with a doctor’s appointment to do.